2022 North Texas Mean Green football team

 The 2022 North Texas Mean Green football team represented the University of North Texas as a member of Conference USA (C-USA) during the 2022 NCAA Division I FBS football season.
-They were led by seventh-year head coach Seth Littrell.
-The Mean Green played their home games at Apogee Stadium in Denton, Texas.
+Led by Seth Littrell in his seventh and final season as head coach for first 13 games of the season and interim head coach Phil Bennett for the team's bowl game, the Mean Green compiled an overall record of 7–7 with a mark 6–2 in conference play, tying for second place in the C-USA.
+North Texas advanced to the C-USA Championship Game, losing to UTSA.
+North Texas was invited to the Frisco Bowl, where the Mean Green lost to Boise State.
+The team played home games at Apogee Stadium in Denton, Texas.